- 1 CHICKPEA FOOD PROPERTIES

 However, folic acid is also very important for the heart and arteries.
 Folic acid protects us by decreasing the level of homocysteine in the blood.
 High levels of homocysteine have been linked with an increased risk of heart attack, angina pectoris, or coronary heart disease.
 Chickpeas contain the greatest proportion of folic acid in legumes (557 mcg per 100 g dry weight)

-Properties of potassium and magnesium for hearth health
+Properties of potassium and magnesium for heart health

 Magnesium helps to attain a better the elasticity of the veins, arteries or capillaries, which promotes circulation.
 There is evidence that a deficiency of this mineral may increase the risk of stroke.